Railway Construction Act 1884

-The Victorian Government's Act No. 821, the Railway Construction Act 1884, authorised the construction of 59 new railway lines in the colony, plus additional infrastructure.
+The Victorian Government's Railway Construction Act 1884 (No. 821), authorised the construction of 59 new railway lines in the colony, plus additional infrastructure.

 Promoted by the Minister for Railways, Thomas Bent, and passed on 12 December 1884, it became notorious for the large number of railway lines it authorised, and was dubbed the "Octopus Act".
 It was accompanied by the Railway Loan Act, No. 760, which permitted the raising of a loan of £600,000 for construction of the various lines.

 The act, "to authorize the Construction of certain Lines of Railway by the State and for other purposes", listed 51 "country lines", eight "suburban lines", four short connections and bridges, and two "railway[s] or sidings", specifying 65 pieces of new infrastructure in total.
 It also provided for additional platforms, buildings, sidings, road approaches, drains, bridge widenings and modifications to existing infrastructure as necessary.
 It allowed for an average expenditure of £3,960 per mile for the country lines, and £14,294 per mile for the suburban lines.

 The severe economic depression in the 1890s soon highlighted the fact that many of the lines were not viable.